Solar-network/docs/docs/releases/v2.5/README.md

 # Summary

-Swipechain `v2.5` is a minor update and backward compatible with `v2.5.X`.
-This update removes the legacy public API that was ported from `swipechain-node`.
+Solar `v2.5` is a minor update and backward compatible with `v2.5.X`.
+This update removes the legacy public API that was ported from `solar-node`.

 - **Upgrade time**: low - upgrading to `v2.5` requires no changes.
 - **Complexity**: low - only legacy code was removed and numerical format issues resolved.